yutakahirano/fetch-with-streams/README.md

 };
 ```

-A Response object has an associated __readable stream__ (initially an empty ReadableByteStream).
+A Response object has an associated __readable stream__ (initially null).
 Each chunk in this stream must be a Uint8Array.

 A Response object has an associated __used__ predicate that returns true if the associated readable stream is not null and the associated readable stream is [disturbed](https://streams.spec.whatwg.org/).